 Think carefully before securing debts against your home.
 Your home may be repossessed if you do not keep up repayments on your mortgage and any debt secured on it.

-We provide initial advice for free and without obligation.
-Only if you choose to proceed and your case completes would a fixed fee of £1,895 be payable.
+Initial advice is free and without obligation.
+Only if your case completes would our advice fee of £1,895 be payable.
 Other lender and solicitor fees may apply.